ldn-softdev/jtc/Walk-path tutorial.md

 `Walk-path` is an argument of `-w` option (but not only, other options may also accept `walk-path`s).

 `Walk-path` is made of _lexemes_ (optionally separated with the white spaces).
-A _lexeme_ - is an atomic walk-step which `jtc` applies when traversing JSON tree. `jtc` always begins walking of any walk-path starting from the _JSON root_.
+A _lexeme_ - is an atomic walk-step that `jtc` applies when traversing JSON tree. `jtc` always begins walking of any walk-path starting from the _JSON root_.

 If upon walking (i.e. applying _lexemes_, a.k.a. _walk-steps_) applying of a lexeme fails, such walk-path is considered to be empty